philipshih/philipshih.github.io/index.md

 I like to automate things and minimize redundancy.

-I [read](https://www.goodreads.com/user/show/108682054-philip-shih) about science, medicine, philosophy, politics, and futurism.
+I [read](https://www.goodreads.com/user/show/108682054-philip-shih) about science, technology, geopolitics, and the future.

 You can find me playing [Forum Mafia](https://www.sc2mafia.com/forum/) or [hiking](https://www.alltrails.com/members/philip-shih-2?ref=header) in San Francisco and the East Bay.